Transferable Reward Learning by Dynamics-Agnostic Discriminator Ensemble: Experiment Details

-The loss of the discriminator is also in the form Eq.~(\ref{eq_gail_loss}). \item \textit{AIRL-S}~\cite{fu2017airl}.
-Different from AIRL-SA, AIRL-S does not learn an action-dependent discriminator: $f_{\text{AIRL-S}}(s,a,s')=g(s)+\gamma h(s')-h(s)$, where both $g(s)$ and $h(s)$ receive state as input.
-The formation of $g(s)$ is the only difference between AIRL-S and AIRL-SA. \item \textit{VAIL}~\cite{peng2019vdb}.
-Compared with GAIL, VAIL introduces the principle of \textit{information bottleneck}.
-VAIL constrains the mutual information between the input and the hidden layer output of the discriminator.
-Practically, we introduce two network $E_\text{VAIL}^\mu(s,a):\mathcal{S}\times\mathcal{A}\rightarrow \mathcal{Z}$ and $E_\text{VAIL}^\sigma(s,a):\mathcal{S}\times\mathcal{A}\rightarrow \mathcal{Z}$ to encode the state-action pair to a Gaussian distribution $\mathcal{N}(z\mid E_\text{VAIL}^\mu(s,a),\left(E_\text{VAIL}^\sigma(s,a)\right)^2)$.
-From the distribution, we will sample a latent variable $z$ and input $z$ to a discriminator.
-The encoders are learned to minimize the discriminator loss and the KL divergence of the Gaussian distribution to a prior distribution $p(z)$, which is a standard Gaussian distribution. \item \textit{transferred policy}.
-In this baseline, we transfer the learned policy of GAIL to the new environment directly, without any adaptation. \item \textit{oracle}.
-This baseline trains policies with the true environment reward functions. \end{itemize} To check the performance of the implemented baselines, we first test the methods in the original environments under the IRL setting.
-We list the environment returns of the learned policies by AIL in Table~\ref{tab_reward_origin_env}.
+The loss of the discriminator is also in the form of \eqref{eq_gail_loss}. \item \textit{AIRL-SO}~\cite{fu2017airl}.
+Unlike AIRL-SA, AIRL-SO does not learn an action-dependent discriminator: $f_{\text{AIRL-SO}}(s,a,s')=g(s)+\gamma h(s')-h(s)$, where both $g(s)$ and $h(s)$ receive state as input.
+The formation of $g(s)$ is the only difference between AIRL-SO and AIRL-SA. \item \textit{VAIL}~\cite{peng2019vdb}.
+VAIL uses the principle of the \textit{information bottleneck} to constrain the mutual information between the input and the hidden layer output of the discriminator.
+Practically, we introduce two networks, $E_\text{VAIL}^\mu(s,a):\mathcal{S}\times\mathcal{A}\rightarrow \mathcal{Z}$ and $E_\text{VAIL}^\sigma(s,a):\mathcal{S}\times\mathcal{A}\rightarrow \mathcal{Z}$, to encode the state-action pair to a Gaussian distribution $\mathcal{N}(z| E_\text{VAIL}^\mu(s,a),\left(E_\text{VAIL}^\sigma(s,a)\right)^2)$.
+From this distribution, we sample a latent variable $z$ and input $z$ to a discriminator.
+The encoders are trained to minimize the discriminator loss and the KL divergence of the Gaussian distribution from a prior distribution $p(z)$, which is a standard Gaussian distribution. \item \textit{$f$-IRL}~\cite{ni2020firl}.
+This state-only IRL method aims to recover a stationary reward by state marginal matching under $f$-divergence.
+We use the official implementation of $f$-IRL\footnote{https://github.com/twni2016/f-IRL}. \item \textit{MCE-IRL}~\cite{ziebart2008maxent}.
+Maximum causal entropy IRL, a typical maximum entropy IRL method instantiated by a neural network.
+Our implementation of MCE-IRL is based on the codebase of the $f$-IRL repository.
+We modify the input of the discriminator from state-only to state-action. \item \textit{IQ-Learn}~\cite{garg2021iql}.
+Inverse soft-Q learning, a non-adversarial imitation learning method applicable to IRL scenarios.
+We use the official implementation of IQ-Learn\footnote{https://github.com/Div99/IQ-Learn}. \item \textit{transferred policy}.
+This baseline directly transfers the learned policy of GAIL to a new environment without parameter adjustments. \item \textit{oracle}.
+This baseline trains policies using true environment reward functions via PPO~\cite{schulman2017ppo}. \end{itemize}